tjddus9597/STML-CVPR22/README.md

 A standard embedding network trained with STML achieves SOTA performance on unsupervised metric learning and sometimes even beats supervised learning models.
 This repository provides source code of unsupervised metric learning experiments on three datasets (CUB-200-2011, Cars-196, Stanford Online Products).

+## New Update
+- [23.04.22] Code for training and testing an embedding network with SSL Methods (MoCo, BYOL, MeanShift).
+- [23.04.22] Fix bug about "same device as the indexed tensor" in Evaluation.

 ## Overview

 ### Self-Taught Metric Learning